 Each project should have a clear outline of planned features.
 Which features to a project need?
 What’s planned for next versions?
 What will the project NEVER cover.
 If the README of each project covers the answers to these questions maybe new users and new collaborators have a better understanding of what could be a possible pull request.

 A good example for outlines is my Keylogger project on GitHub.
 This Keylogger will never be anything but a Keylogger.
 Because of this simple rule I rejected several feature requests.
 Not all projects have a clear outline like that.
-For most of the projects even I don’t know what a project could be in the future.
+For most of the projects even I don’t know what they could become in the future.
 Writing the outlines down in the README will help the users and me.

 But it’s not only about the outlines of a project and its features.
 Most of the time I care about the code quality.
 It’s most important for all my projects.
 Rejecting code should happen more often in favor of the code quality.
 This will disappoint people, but it is also a good training for beginners.
 So rejecting code should not only be seen as bad.
 The requester should have a really good reason why he is not sticking to the project outlines.